Riding on my Exmark zero turn is not always the smoothest ride when I’m mowing an area of the yard that has mole tunnels running through the ground.

 This last time when I was mowing, I felt a vibration that was more than just running over some bumpy ground.
 I went through the steps to isolate the vibration.

-Exmark lawn mowers may begin shaking and vibrating due to loose engine mounting bolts, the electric clutch, unbalance blades, freight matter wrapped around the blade shaft, bad bearings in the spindle housing, bad pulleys or debris wedged in the lawn mower.
+Exmark lawn mowers may begin shaking and vibrating due to the loose engine mounting bolts, the electric clutch, unbalance blades, freight matter wrapped around the blade shaft, bad bearings in the spindle housing, bad pulleys, or debris wedged in the lawn mower.

 I am going to take you through the steps to check your lawn mower over when you experience your Exmark shaking.